 - DHCS Health Equity PIP Controlling High Blood Pressure for Members Identified as Black assigned to IPA partners. - Through analysis of the Medi-Cal Controlling High Blood Pressure measure, IEHP identified a health disparity for Members identified as Black and partnered with an IPA to deliver focused interventions to this group.
 IEHP's Pharmacy team issued Targeted Medication Review blast faxes to assigned Providers encouraging them to review their Members' medication regimen and to leverage 90-day supplies of medication.
-Additionally, the Pharmacy team conducted Member outreach to provide education on the availability and benefit of a 90-day medication supply. - DHCS Child/Adolescent Health PIP Well Care Visits for Members 18-21 years of age assigned to Provider clinic. - In analyzing IEHP's Well Care Visit measure, IEHP identified that Members 18-21 years of age demonstrated the lowest well care visit rates.
-IEHP partnered with a Provider clinic to complete Member outreach through phone and text, including an option to self-schedule an appointment, to encourage Members to complete their visit. - DHCS Diabetes Care Hemoglobin A1c Poor Control PDSA. - IEHP identified an opportunity to improve HbA1c testing rates among Members with diabetes ages 18-40.
-Through partnership with Provider sites with high volume of diabetic Member assignment, IEHP distributed monthly lists of Members newly diagnosed with diabetes for referral consideration to IEHP's Diabetes Self-Management Program via the secure IEHP Provider Portal.
+Additionally, the Pharmacy team conducted Member outreach to provide education on the availability and benefit of a 90-day medication supply. - DHCS Child/Adolescent Health PIP Well Care Visits for Members 18-21 years of age assigned to Provider clinic o In analyzing IEHP's Well Care Visit measure,

+IEHP identified that Members 18-21 years of age demonstrated the lowest well care visit rates.
+IEHP partnered with a Provider clinic to complete Member outreach through phone and text, including an option to self-schedule an appointment, to encourage Members to complete their visit.